sylvain-lavazais/semantic-version-presentation/Presentation/slides.md

 only after the release of version 1.0.0

 Note: any application/lib must declare a public API (it could be simple documentation).

-it must be only define after the first major version.
+It must be only define after the first major version.

-rules involved:
 - [rule #1](https://semver.org/#spec-item-1)
 - [rule #5](https://semver.org/#spec-item-5)